-Mini mum Requirem nents Advanced Requirements equirements Requirement is met: yes (🖋 ) or no (💥 ) Findings and Observations Findings and Observations Requirement is met: yes (🖋 ) or no (💢 ) Findings a Findings and Observations communities have been developed CDP a Origin contra plans Comm plans these with t consu contra imple draft has no contra there increa dedica budge includ with s the bu contra dedica budge includ with s dy in place, including the RAP, and grievance mechanism. hally (according to the ESIA) actors were expected to develop for Traffic Management and nunity Health & Safety.
-Current are to develop frameworks for plans by PEC in collaboration the project implementation ultant, examples provided to actors, and plans adapted and mented by contractors.
-A first of the Traffic Management Plan ow been submitted by the actor. e are also plans to further ase the number of E&S staff ated to the Sebzor project.
-A et for E&S management is ded in the overall project budget, social spending covered under udget for the RAP.
-Reporting by actors to PEC and by PEC to rs has been established. ocial management processes rally need to be robust enough to with all impacts, not just those ed to the land acquisition.
-There ome contingency funds under the budget, and there are also ional resources available from and from the Ministry of Energy Vater Resources, which has project-affected communities and project benefits thus allowing for informal monitoring and adaptive management.
+Minimum Requirements Advanced Requirements Requirement is met: yes (🖋) or r no (XX) Findings and Observations Requirement is met: yes (🖋) or no (💢) Findings and Observations affect project-affected communities have been developed of social impacts.
+A number of relevant plans and processes are already in place, including the RAP, CDP and grievance mechanism.
+Originally (according to the ESIA) contractors were expected to develop plans for Traffic Management and Community Health & Safety.
+Current plans are to develop frameworks for these plans by PEC in collaboration with the project implementation consultant, examples provided to contractors, and plans adapted and implemented by contractors.
+A first draft of the Traffic Management Plan has now been submitted by the contractor.
+There are also plans to further increase the number of E&S staff dedicated to the Sebzor project.
+A budget for E&S management is included in the overall project budget, with social spending covered under the budget for the RAP.
+Reporting by contractors to PEC and by PEC to donors has been established.
+The social management processes generally need to be robust enough to deal with all impacts, not just those related to the land acquisition.
+There are some contingency funds under the RAP budget, and there are also additional resources available from emerging risks and opportunities relating to project-affected communities and project benefits PEC staff and construction workers are embedded in local communities, thus allowing for informal monitoring and adaptive management.
 While baseline data have been collected for people directly affected by displacement, there are limited baseline data for most local residents (those indirectly affected) and no clear methodologies in the ESMPs to monitor and track changes in social conditions.
 The implication is that neither improvements in living standards can be easily demonstrated, nor a deterioration detected which might require mitigation measures.
 This lack of formal processes is a significant gap against advanced requirements.

-Mir Minimum Requirements Advanced Requirements Requirement is met: yes (✔ ) or no (XX) Findings and Observations Requirement is met: yes (✔) or no (╳) Findings and Observations These plans and processes include monitoring procedures, utilising local expertise when available $\checkmark$ taken on a supporting role for Roshtkala District.
-Monitoring is focused on contractor performance and interaction with communities, as well as the well-being of those households directly affected by land acquisition.
+Minimum Requirements Advanced Requirements Requirement is met: yes (✔) or no (💢) Findings and Observations Requirement is met: yes (🖋) or no (🔉 \$) Findings and Observations PEC and from the Ministry of Energy and Water Resources, which has taken on a supporting role for Roshtkala District.
+These plans and processes include monitoring procedures, utilising local expertise when available \checkmark Monitoring is focused on contractor performance and interaction with communities, as well as the well-being of those households directly affected by land acquisition.
 Monitoring was adequate for the enabling works but needs to be expanded to all project components; implementation of plans also needs to be enforced through adequate sanctions (e.g. for speed limit violations, including for PEC's own vehicles).
-If there are formal agreements with project- affected communities, these are publicly disclosed $\checkmark$ Agreements on processes (such as the Compensation Payments Mechanism) as well as agreements on priorities for the CDP are public.
+If there are formal agreements with project- affected communities, these are publicly disclosed \checkmark Agreements on processes (such as the Compensation Payments Mechanism) as well as agreements on priorities for the CDP are public.
 There are also agreements with individual households (which all adult members have to agree to), but these are private.
-Project benefit plans and processes have been developed for project implementation that incorporate additional benefit or benefit sharing commitments $\checkmark$ There is a strong emphasis on local employment (with a particular focus on directly affected and vulnerable people), and improved housing for directly affected people; both benefits are being actively addressed.
-Employment prospects for local people are often good because contractors can save some costs (e.g. for accommodation) and many local people have relevant construction
+Project benefit plans and processes have been developed for project implementation that incorporate additional benefit or benefit sharing commitments \checkmark There is a strong emphasis on local employment (with a particular focus on directly affected and vulnerable people), and improved housing for directly affected people; both benefits are being actively addressed.
+Employment prospects for local people are often good because contractors can save some costs (e.g.